guardian/typerighter/docs/01-running-locally.md

 # Basic developer run

+Get credentials for Composer profile.

+To launch the Checker, run `./script/start-checker` (`--debug` to run a debugger on port 5005).

+To start the Rule Manager, run `./script/start-manager` (`--debug` to attach a debugger on port 5006) and visit [the locally running app](https://manager.typerighter.local.dev-gutools.co.uk) to check it is running.

-Get credentials for Composer profile then run `./script/start` and visit `localhost:9000` to confirm the service came up correctly.
+To run everything, run `./script/start` (`--debug` will attach debuggers on both services in the respective ports above) and visit [the locally running app](https://manager.typerighter.local.dev-gutools.co.uk/) to confirm the service came up correctly.

-To attach an interactive debugger, run `./script/start --debug` to expose port 5005 for debugging.

 If you're testing changes to the rule audit client, see [the additional steps in its README](https://github.com/guardian/typerighter/tree/main/rule-audit-client).